Could Ergot In Rye Be What Caused The Salem Witch Trials?

 When ingested, ergot in rye is poisonous to the Giants and can cause convulsive ergotism or ergotismus gangrenosus.
 Symptoms of ingesting ergot in rye can include vertigo, the sensation that something is crawling on your skin, or an extreme tingling feeling.
 In the case of ergotismus gangrenosus, later stages of the disease can cause blood supply issues, changing the color of the skin and eventually leading to the loss of limbs and then death.
 Headaches, hallucinations, and seizure-like muscle contractions are also symptoms of convulsive ergotism.

 So many of the symptoms can be attributed to behaviors that the girls initially had.
-Rye was very common in pre-colonial Massachusetts, but was ergot in rye?
-Ergot is not in all rye, it needs the right conditions, this includes a cold, wet winter and a damp spring.
+Rye was ubiquitous in pre-colonial Massachusetts, but was ergot in their rye?
+Ergot is not in all rye, it needs the right conditions, this includes a cold, wet winter and a damp warm spring.

-Ergot, or sometimes called “St. Anthony’s fire”, is caused mostly by Claviceps purpurea.
+Ergot, sometimes called “St. Anthony’s fire”, is caused mostly by Claviceps purpurea.
 The Claviceps fungal group is devastating to plants, parasitizing on at least 600 different plants.
 Often, spores are carried by the wind until they find their new plant home which could be rye, wheat, or barley.
 They reside in the ovaries of the plant, where they form hyphae and candida.
 Once it starts to grow in the plant C. purpurea produces sclerotia, or ergot, which are purple-black growths that contain ergotamine and lysergic acid, which replaces the normal grain.
+The seeds can be 1-5x the size of a normal seed.

 On a slightly different note, Claviceps purpurea has also been used in gynecology and obstetrics by the Giants for centuries, perhaps as far back as 1100 BC.
 Adam Lonicer, a German botanist in the 16th century wrote in his herbal medicines book that women should use three Claviceps sclerotia to induce a uterine contraction.
-Up until the 19th century, ergot was used as a crude drug to control uterine bleeding, irregular contractions, uterus tumors, and prevent miscarriages.
-But it never turned the birthing mothers into witches!
+Up until the 19th century, ergot was used as a crude drug to control uterine bleeding, irregular contractions, and uterus tumors.
+Some cases even report uses it to prevent miscarriages.
+But all those soon to be mothers that took Claviceps never turned into wtiches!

 In the 20th century, the Giants began to pick apart the pieces of Claviceps purpurea, isolating its compounds like ergotoxine, ergotamine, lysergic and isolysergic acid.
 To put this in a little bit of perspective, one of the most hallucinogenic drugs, LSD stands for lysergic acid diethylamide, which is derived from the lysergic acid produced by C. purpurea.